daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-03-28-Mcap-2021-Stable-Isotope-Metabolomics-Analysis.md

 1. Is metabolite pool size different between isotope treatments? *Yes, in expected ways that pass our QC checks*
 2. Is metabolite pool size different between temperature treatments? *Yes*
-3. Is metabolite atom enrichment different between dark and light treatments? *INSERT HERE*
+3. Is metabolite atom enrichment different between dark and light treatments? *Yes, photosynthates are more highly enriched in light*
 4. Is metabolite atom enrichment different between temperature treatments? *Yes*
-5. Is metabolite labeling proportion different between dark and light treatments? *INSERT HERE*
+5. Is metabolite labeling proportion different between dark and light treatments? *Yes, photosynthates are more highly labeled in light*
 6. Is metabolite labeling proportion different between temperature treatments? *Yes*
 7. Does the location of carbon labeling differ for metabolites between treatments? *Yes for some metabolites*
 8. How does temperature treatment affect metabolite pool size and enrichment/labeling and what does this tell us about metabolic pathways? *Yes, there are some very interesting changes in carbon and nitrogen metabolism signaling the onset of dysbiosis*